 Once your podcast is live, and the episodes are rolling out, how do you measure its success?

-Measuring and growing podcasts tactically are still one of the biggest challenges of this particular content type.
+Measuring and growing marketing podcasts (or other types) tactically are still one of the biggest challenges of this particular content type.

 Since downloads are the easiest way to measure the reach, most people rely on that metric.
 However, Yaag doesn’t put that much weight on it: “The number one metric to me is not downloads. [...]
 What I look at [is] how much conversations can a podcast episode generate?
 Now, if there are ten people reaching out to me after an episode and saying that they agree or disagree with something on the episode.
 I have no problems with anyone disagreeing with anything.
 But, to me, what is so valuable is that somebody has taken out the time to write a very in-depth thought-out message for you that shows that they are committed to the show.
 I always thank them and, you know, ask them what I can improve.”